Marcin Garuch

-Marcin Garuch (born 14 September 1988) is a Polish professional footballer who plays as a midfielder for Miedź Legnica II.
-Garuch is known to be the shortest professional footballer in Europe.
+Marcin Garuch (born 14 September 1988) is a Polish former professional footballer who played as a midfielder.
+He currently serves as the caretaker head coach of III liga club Miedź Legnica II.
+Garuch was known to be the shortest professional footballer in Europe.

 Career

 Garuch started his senior career with Miedź Legnica.
 In 2012, he was loaned to Chojniczanka Chojnice.
+On 28 May 2023, the last matchday of the 2022–23 season, Garuch made his Ekstraklasa debut in a goalless draw against Górnik Zabrze, becoming the shortest player to ever feature in the Polish top division.